Enduring Power of Attorney

 - should be prepared in advance while you have capacity to do so

-- ceases to have force when you die
+- ceases to have force when you die.

-Typical actions an attorney might take include:
+Typical actions an Enduring Power of Attorney might take include:

 - paying your bills